charliecalvert/CloudNotes/Assignments/WebCrafts/WebCraftsJestButtonsPress.md

 ## Using jQuery in Tests

-Right now I'm doing it like this.
-In package.json:
+Right now I'm using a jest option called setupFiles that we can put in **package.json**:

 ```javascript
 "jest": {